 It may be a comfort to know that suffering the loss of a parent is a huge crisis, but it will eventually make you a stronger person, more able to empathise with others, and to survive life's challenges.

 Shock and numbness are often the way nature controls the pain of loss in the early days.
 It differs widely in every individual.
 If someone is coping better, it doesn't mean they are grieving less.
 Many people hide their emotions.
 Don't imagine they need less support if they are coping like this.

 The general chaos of the first few days helps to get through the initial shock.
 There is a lot to organise, relatives are arriving, there are flowers, cards and messages arriving.
 It can be quite overwhelming.

 Following the funeral, everything gets back to some semblance of normality.
 But of course nothing is the same after the loss of a parent.
 Your role in the family has changed.
 You may need to take responsibility for the remaining parent.
 Your roles have reversed.
 You need to take care of them, make sure they keep busy, remember to eat, see friends.
 You might need to help them with finances and household maintenance, at least in the short term until they find their feet.

-Some of the saddest times when you have lost a parent is visiting the family home again.
-The realisation that the parent is not about to appear from the other room.
+One of the saddest times when you have lost a parent can be visiting the family home again.
+The realisation hits that the parent is not about to appear from the other room.
 It can be very painful to watch the despair felt by the remaining parent, and the family home can seem very empty.